varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 ---

-## ðŸ“– SECTION 3: AUGMENTED SIXTH CHORDS
+## 📖 SECTION 3: AUGMENTED SIXTH CHORDS

 ### What Are Augmented Sixth Chords?